akirov/StreamingMedian/Readme.md

 How to build from command line:
 -------------------------------

-Need CMake version > 3.1 and a C++ compiler to build.
+Need CMake version > 3.1 and a C++11 compiler to build.
 Tested on Windows 10 x64 with MinGW GCC 5.3.0_32 and with Cygwin GCC 7.3.0_32.
 Also on Ubuntu Linux 16.04 x64 with GCC 5.4.0_64.
 Corresponding binaries are provided in `bin` subfolders.